 Fibromyalgia can be difficult to treat.
-Not all doctors are familiar with fibromyalgia and its treatment, so it is important to find a doctor who is.
-Health care professionals that can treat fibromyalgia include:
+Health care professionals who can treat fibromyalgia include:

 - many family physicians